IamTugy/mines/README.md

 ## Run the app
-You dont trust github-pages and want to host the app yourself? no problem. all you need to do is to copy thise next lines:
+You dont trust github-pages and want to host the app yourself? no problem. all you need to do is to copy this next lines:
 ```bash
 git clone https://github.com/mmm1513/mines-web.git
 cd mines-web